nguyenkevin16/encore/README.md

 of interaction without ever signing up.
 Hopefully, this concept will help increase throughput and traffic.

-Non-users can:
-- Play audio
-- View users
-- View tracks

-Immediate future plans:
+>Immediate future plans:
 - Allow visitors to search for users or tracks

 ### User Features
 With so much interaction available to non-users already, an important distinction needed to be made to incentivize signing up.

-Users can:
-- Upload audio, images
-- Manage audio, images
-- Edit their profile pages
-- Add comments to audio tracks

-Immediate future plans:
+>Immediate future plans:
 - Allow users to create, view, and share playlists
 - Allow users to queue tracks
 - Allow users to like/favorite tracks